Netflix/metaflow-docs/docs/metaflow/managing-flows/runner.md

 ### Managing concurrent runs

-A key benefit of the asynchronous API is that it allows many operations to be performed concurrently.
+A key benefit of the asynchronous API is that it allows multiple operations to run at the same time.
-For instance, you can execute many runs in parallel, each with a different set of parameters.
+For example, you can execute many runs in parallel, each with its own set of parameters.

 This snippet demonstrates the pattern: It starts five concurrent runs, each with a different value of the `seconds` parameter, and shows the values one by one as the runs complete.